antopoid/KafkaConsumer/README.md

-**This is a kafka consumer python programm, wich deserialize data from an avro schema registry and access is managed by kerberos and security by ssl**
+**This is a kafka consumer python programm (designed for windows use), wich deserialize data from an avro schema registry and access is managed by kerberos and security by ssl**

 *For it to work, you need these Files and Access requirement:*
 - krb5.ini (for windows), or krb5.conf (for linux)